The Mirror Talks – Reflections on Narcissism #3 July 19, 2009

 Your relentless introspection runs contrary to this diagnosis.
 BTW, your sponsor sounds like a wise and very patient man.
 I imagine when you did Step 10 – “Continued to take personal inventory and when we were wrong promptly admitted it,” you took it to the nth degree!
 I say this with all due sincerity.
 Jan

 I want to believe.
 No, make that I wanted to believe.
 In my heart of hearts, I wanted to believe it WAS possible for Joe to change, especially once I’d seen beneath the mask.
 I felt his pain, yet any attempt to go “there” with Joe was an exercise in futility.
-Despite the countless seminars he attended so he could learn to “relate” to women and deal with his “boundary issues,” it all came down to this – He was going through the motions.
+Despite the countless seminars he attended so he could learn to “relate” to women and deal with his “boundary issues,” it all came down to this – he was going through the motions.
 Nothing every changed for Joe.
 Nothing ever will.
 I take no joy in saying this.

 My concern is for the Narcissist’s victims who tell themselves, “If I just try harder to communicate my feelings, or bend over backwards, or walk on water, I know he/she will finally ‘get it.’”
 They want to believe.
 They want to believe they can help the Narcissist actually feel something.
 Something real.